-A country with the most diverse lifestyle, from ancient heritage to modern culture India has witnessed a dramatic development.
+A country with the most diverse lifestyle, from ancient heritage to modern culture India has witnessed dramatic development.
 The country rich in traditional modern cuisine has a lot to offer to its visitors.
-The enthralling view of the landscape and UNESCO heritage site is termed as a wonderful experience of a life time.
+The enthralling view of the landscape and UNESCO heritage site is termed as a wonderful experience of a lifetime.

-India has the oldest civilization and in the last 70 years after independence, India has witnessed a great development.
+India has the oldest civilization and in the last 70 years after independence, India has witnessed great development.
 The 7th largest country in the world is recognized for its unique identity as the mountains and sea have given India a distinct entity.
-The great Himalayas range in the north, the Indian Ocean between the Bay of Bengal on the east and the Arabian Sea on the west has helped the country to progress in the tourism sector as well.
+The great Himalayas range in the north, the Indian Ocean between the Bay of Bengal on the east, and the Arabian Sea on the west have helped the country to progress in the tourism sector as well.

-India is pictographic of scenic spots and landscapes, a wealthy history and lavishly made royal cities.
-The misty mountain, warm hospitality, immensely rich culture with different festivals has given a distinctive identity to the country.
-A trip to India has always given a new taste and enthralling experience to the tourist.
+India is pictographic of scenic spots and landscapes, wealthy history, and lavishly made royal cities.
+The misty mountain, warm hospitality, and immensely rich culture with different festivals have given a distinctive identity to the country.
+A trip to India has always given a new taste and an enthralling experience to the tourist.